 You will also avoid Substack's 10% fees for all premium payments.
 Ghost takes zero fees for premium payments.
 (You will see the same payment processor fees on both platforms as they are both powered by Stripe.)
 If you have 100 customers paying $5 a month on Substack, you will earn just $450 after fees; with Ghost you get the full $500.
 Remember, you will have hosting costs to self-host with Ghost.

 The first step is to create a Ghost blog.
-There are many ways to do this: Ghost(Pro) (Ghost's own hosting solution), using another managed host provider like Midnight, using an install service like Gloat, or simply downloading and self-hosting yourself (installing the code yourself on a server you own).
+There are many ways to do this: Ghost(Pro) (Ghost's own hosting solution), using another managed host like Gloat or Midnight, using an install service like Gloat's to set up self-hosted sites, or simply downloading and self-hosting yourself (installing the code yourself on a server you own).

 Once Ghost is set up, you need to go into Labs in the admin and toggle the Members feature on.